revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Maven.md

 ---

-25. What is meant by the term **Dependencies and Repositories** in Maven?
+25.What is meant by the term **Dependencies and Repositories** in Maven?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Dependencies refer to the Java libraries that are needed for the project.
-Repositories refer to the directories of packaged JAR files.
+Dependencies refer to the Java libraries that are needed for the project.Repositories refer to the directories of packaged JAR files.
 If the dependencies are not present in your local repository; then Maven downloads them from a central repository and stores them in the local repository.

 </blockquote>